Modular functoriality in the Local Langlands Correspondence: Parity sheaf theory on -adic affine Grassmannians

-\begin{proof} (1) If $\supp(\cF)$ contains two disjoint open strata $U,U'$ then applying Lemma \ref{lem: end surjective} to each of $U$ and $U'$ provides a non-local quotient of $\End(\cF)$.
+\begin{proof} (1) If $\supp(\cF)$ contains two disjoint open strata $U,U'$ then applying Lemma \ref{lem: end surjective} to each of $U$ and $U'$ shows that $\End(\cF)$ is not a local ring.
 But since $\cF$ is indecomposable, the Krull-Schmidt property (Lemma \ref{lem: KRS}) implies that $\End(\cF)$ is local.